polterguy/phosphorusfive/core/p5.exp/README.md

   src:hansen
 ```

-The above expression would use the "|" boolean algebraic operator, to "join" the results of the above
+The above expression would use the `|` boolean algebraic operator, to "join" the results of the above
 two expressions, separated by the pipe sign (|).
-This would result in the following code after evaluation
+This would result in the following code after evaluation.

 ```
 _data